 - Comprehensive support from configuration to commissioning

-- Identical view of safe I/O data from the standard and safety applications
+- Uniform view of safe I/O data in the standard and safety application

 - No impact of functional changes on the safety application

 - Safety during programming through the use of certified PLCopen function blocks